CS-DS-125/125book/py4e_rst/08-lists.rst

    ['s', 'p', 'a', 'm']

 Because ``list`` is the name of a built-in function, you should avoid using it as a variable name.
-I also avoid the letter “l” because it looks too much like the number “1”.
-So that’s why I use “t”.
+I also avoid the letter "l" because it looks too much like the number "1".
+So that’s why I use "t".

 The ``list`` function breaks a string into individual letters.
 If you want to break a string into words, you can use the ``split`` method: